UOsaka Figures

 Dr. Wani

-Dr. Wani is the official OU mascot character.
+Dr. Wani is the official UOsaka mascot character.

 As you can see, Dr. Wani is indeed a crocodile, as wani means crocodile in Japanese.